GregJohnStewart/task-timekeeper/WebServer/Server/Admin Guide.md

 There is a packaged keys to enable running right off the bat, but you _should not_ use them in production under any circumstances.
 The service will only run for ten minutes if these keys are used.

+### User

+There are a couple of configurations related to the users themselves:

+`user.new.autoApprove` - If set to `true`, will automatically approve new users.
+Otherwise, an admin will have to approve their account before they are allowed to login.

 ## Runtime Administration

+### User/ User Management

+TODO

 ### Health checks